Here’s why they occur, and when to take action.

 Dr. Kaufman recommends heading to your local urgent care facility or emergency room.
 There, doctors will put you on oral antibiotics or possibly even IV antibiotics, depending on how bad your case is, according to the NIDDK.
 They may also decide it makes the most sense for you to stay at a hospital to rest and recover.

 After you’ve been given time to heal, your doctor will likely test your urine to see whether the infection has left your system.
 If it hasn’t, they may put you on another course of antibiotics (and maybe for a longer period this time around).

 This is a lot of stress and pain to go through for something that, depending on your situation, could potentially have been caught earlier.
 To avoid all of this, whenever you think you have a bladder infection, see a doctor and get treated before it can progress into a kidney infection.

+Preventing a kidney infection is really all about preventing urinary tract infections and getting prompt treatment if you ever get one.
 Instead of chugging cranberry juice whenever you feel a bladder infection coming on, make it a habit to drink enough water every day to stay hydrated.
 That will ensure you’re peeing often enough to help flush out bacteria that could lead to an infection.
-The NIDDK recommends peeing as often as you get the urge, but definitely at least every three to four hours, since pee hanging out in your bladder for too long can help bacteria to grow.
+The NIDDK recommends peeing as often as you get the urge, but definitely, at least every three to four hours since pee hanging out in your bladder for too long can help bacteria to grow.

 Also, after you pee (or poop, for that matter), you should be sure to wipe front-to-back, as wiping back-to-front can spread harmful bacteria from your rectum to your urethra, where it can cause an infection.